 Speaking of the chief of police, right after City Hall sent that report, DPD followed with a separate announcement of its own concerning Chief Brown's decision to place two officers on administrative leave.
 The reason: Says the release, officers Paul Bauer and Kevin Randolph, chased a motorcycle on Tuesday night, at around 9 p.m., from the 2500 block of Martin Luther King Boulevard to 4900 S. Lamar Street.
 They arrested the driver, but, says the department:

-And now for bad news of a completely different variety: The Dallas Symphony Orchestra has had its issues of late -- a few high-profile cancellations, the abrupt resignation of its president and concerns over the bottom line.
+A criminal investigation is now being conducted by the department's Public Integrity Unit based on in-car video that shows the officers used an impact weapon and apparently their fists in making the arrest.
+The video will not be released publicly until the criminal investigation has been completed.
+The Dallas office of the Federal Bureau of Investigation has also been consulted on the matter.
+Further federal involvement in the investigation has yet to be determined.
+In the interest of maintaining the public's trust, Chief Brown has directed that this matter be given high investigative priority.And now for bad news of a completely different variety: The Dallas Symphony Orchestra has had its issues of late -- a few high-profile cancellations, the abrupt resignation of its president and concerns over the bottom line.
 Last night, the DSO sent further word: Mere hours before the opening of this season's classical series, and the accompanying AT&T Gala, pianist Jeffrey Kahane, the featured soloist for the late-week and weekend's events, "has canceled his performance due to illness."
 The release says that "Beethoven's Fifth Symphony will be performed in place of the previously scheduled Piano Concerto No. 4.
 Beethoven's Symphony No. 3, Eroica, will remain on the program, with Jaap van Zweden conducting."